wg-cepi/sso/README.md

 4. Navigate to http://domain1.local
 5. Press **"Global logout"** button
 6. Navigate to http://domain2.local
-7. Yo WON'T see **"Continue as ..."**, because you have logged yourself from SSO
+7. You WON'T see **"Continue as ..."**, because you have logged yourself from SSO